IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 {{< hint warning >}}
 **🔥Optimization Tip🔥**

-- Take into account that transparent textures (RGB+A) are always more expensive in termns of performance that using a grayscale value for transparencies.
+- Take into account that transparent textures (RGB+A) are always more expensive in terms of performance that using a grayscale value for transparencies.
 - Transparency is always an expensive operation when rendering the scene.
-Try always to keep the transparencies at minimun and use Alpha Blend only when it's necessary, otherwise Alpha Clip is preferred rather than Alpha Blend.
+Try always to keep the transparencies at a minimum and use Alpha Blend only when it's necessary, otherwise, Alpha Clip is preferred rather than Alpha Blend.
 {{< /hint >}}

 # **Emissive Maps**